The Boy Who Loved Words

 Parents Need to Know

-Parents need to know that there's nothing to be concerned about, and much to be learned, in this introduction to the joy of words.
+Parents need to know that there's much to be learned in this story of a boy who travels through the country like Johnny Appleseed, collecting words and distributing them to those who need them.
+A lively introduction to the joy of words.

 What's the story?